- What does the Heirloom Cacao Preservation Initiative (HCP) aim to achieve?

 - What are the factors why growers continue to remove or replace fine flavor cacao trees with less flavorful, high-yield, disease-resistant cacao hybrids and clones?

-- When chocolate makers, chocolate manufacturers, and chocolatiers are able to indicate the HCP certification on their labels, are they going to be able to do this only for a certain period until the tasting panel evaluates the chocolates again and they pass the standards for HCP certification?
+- When chocolate makers, chocolate manufacturers, and chocolatiers are able to indicate the HCP designation on their labels, are they going to be able to do this only for a certain period until the tasting panel evaluates the chocolates again and they pass the standards for HCP designation?

 - Where are the world’s fine-flavor cacaos grown?